Liam-gosnell/Milestone-Two/README.md

 <h3>Features Left to Implement</h3>

-<p>In the future, I would like to add more music that will be released and a band shop with tshirts and jumpers.
+<p>In the future, I would like link all the reviews to my very own blog and make a buisness out of this website.
-I would aslo like to add more interactive features when I am more familiar with javascript.
+I would like to do branding and marketinf to promote Dailydriverss as a blog/reviews wesbite for all automotive enthusiasts.
 </p>